Tigray war: Tigrayan guerrilla warfare (November 2020 – June 2021)

-By mid-December, fighting had reached Hagere Selam, Samre, Dogu’a, Kolla Tembien, May Tsemre and localities around Maychew.
+By mid-December, fighting had reached Hagere Selam, Samre, Dogu'a, Kola Tembien, May Tsemre and localities around Maychew.
 During this time, a violently enforced curfew was set up by Ethiopian forces along with Eritrean soldiers.
 According to the Europe External Programme with Africa (EEPA), in Wukro over 200 people were killed and the town was left deserted.
 The Ethiopian government denied involvement in the killing.

 On 9 January 2021, Ethiopian TV reported that 300 refugees in Hitsats camp were executed by the TPLF.
 According to refugees, pro-TPLF forces used Hitsats as a base for several weeks in November 2020, killing several refugees who wanted to leave the camp to get food and, in one incident, killed nine young Eritrean men in revenge for having lost a battle against the EDF.
 On 18 February, unidentified militiamen ambushed a passenger bus in Adi Mesino, killing six and injuring 10.

 Ultimately, the early gains made by the ENDF and EDF against Tigrayan forces did not lead to a decisive defeat of the re-organized and invigorated TDF.
 In late January, the TDF had rallied and were intensifying their insurgency against Ethiopian forces despite the initial setbacks and heavy losses.
 During this time fighting was reported to have taken place around Mekelle, and the ENDF had retreated from rural positions towards the city.
 Several of these clashes took place in mid-February at Samre, a small town 45 km south-west of Mekelle.
 Thousands of Ethiopian troops supported by artillery, tanks, and airstrikes fought dug-in forces loyal to the Tigray regional government.

 According to a report by Ghent University, massacres of civilians continued into March, including around 250 in Humera over the course of three days by unconfirmed perpetrators, and 13 in Grizana by the EDF.
 That same month, an undated video surfaced that purported to show Ethiopian troops executing 11 unarmed men before throwing their bodies off a cliff near Mahibere Dego.